iipeace/guider/README.md

 ```

-Build
+Build & Installation
 =======

 ```
+If you can use PIP in your system then just input command as bellow
+# pip install guider

+Otherwise download source code from https://github.com/iipeace/guider

-Input command as bellow to make guider lighter and faster
+If you want to make guider lighter and faster then Input command as bellow
-$ make

-Then bytecode(guider.pyc) and library(libguider.so) are created,
-Those objects are able to be used by launcher script(guider)
+# make && make install
+Then you can use launcher "guider"
 ```